HISE Docs

 FixObjectFactory

 This class allows you to create a custom data structure that can be used to build different containers with a very dense data layout.
-This can be very useful in a MIDI processing context where you need to define a custom data model to fit your algorithm: In most scenarios that require a custom MIDI processing script, you will most likely need a data container that stores varying amounts of data.
-With this class you can tailor the data structure to your exact requirement and then use one of the available data structures for a convenient implementation.
+This can be very useful in a MIDI processing context where you need to define a custom data model to fit your algorithm: In most scenarios that require a custom MIDI processing script, you will need to create a data container that stores varying kind of data.
+With this class you can tailor the memory layout to your exact requirement and then use one of the available data containers for a convenient implementation.

 A notable feature of this class is that you can supply a custom comparison function that will be used by the data containers for the indexOf() , contains() methods.